hmito/esj73web/presentation_en.md

 # Guidelines for Presentations

-Please note that only currently available information regarding the presentations is provided here. **More detailed information will be updated around January**.
+We provide information regarding the presentations here.

 ## Oral Presentations